 Asbestos has been banned in the UK since 1999 and across the EU since 2005.
 However, there is a huge legacy problem of asbestos in existing buildings.
 Before it was banned, asbestos was widely used for its positive qualities – it has high tensile strength, flexible fibers, it is stable at high temperatures, it is resistant to chemicals, it has good electrical, sound and heat insulation properties, and it was abundant and available at low cost.

-However, after decades of use authorities found that asbestos can be lethal if its fibers are inhaled, which can cause mesothelioma, lung-cancer, asbestosis and pleural thickening in individuals who are exposed.
+However, after decades of use authorities found that asbestos can be lethal if its fibres are inhaled, which can cause mesothelioma, lung cancer, asbestosis and pleural thickening in individuals who are exposed.
 In many cases, illnesses that result from asbestos exposure only began to emerge forty years or more after the fact.
 All of these issues are life-changing, and ultimately, most result in early death.
 No one would take a risk with asbestos exposure if they really understood the consequences.

 Asbestos Exposure Today